qi-yun/DUdetector/README.md

+# What is DUdetector
-# DUdetector is A Dual-granularity Unsupervised Model for Network Anomaly Detection.
+DUdetector is A Dual-granularity Unsupervised Model for Network Anomaly Detection.